How to use the AVERAGE function

 - Type =AVERAGE(

-- Select cell range B3:B8 with mouse
+- Select cell range B3:B8 with mouse.

 - Press and hold SHIFT key.

-- Select tab "Across sheets1".
+- Select tab "Across sheets1" with left mouse button.

 - Release SHIFT key.